Tuesday, 14 July 2015

 Revenue Deficit :

-International Monetary Fund has been recommending that the fiscal deficit should not be more than 3% of GDP.
+The International Monetary Fund has been recommending that the fiscal deficit should not be more than 3% of GDP.

-When the Government’s fiscal deficit is large, it implies that the Govt. has to borrow heavily.
+When the government’s fiscal deficit is large, it implies that the govt. has to borrow heavily.
 This means that the demand for loans will rise in the market, causing interest rates to go up.
 As interest rates rise, the cost of borrowing for private firms goes up.
 As the cost of borrowing rises, firms find that fewer and fewer investment projects are economically viable.
 Therefore, private firms borrow less and do not invest in new projects.
 The fall in private investments naturally has an adverse impact on employment generation and income.

 No comments: